 What We Do:

 Centre for Advanced Research & Development believes in Community-based Natural Resource Management approach to reduce poverty.
 The sustainability of this approach largely depends on the empowerment of the communities for not only sharing the costs and benefits at all levels, but also by demanding their entitlements.
 This can only be achieved by bringing in attitudinal change, disseminating knowledge and by imbibing participatory skills amongst various development stakeholders.
 CARD believes in mainstream development approach and recognizes the role of State in overall development of the rural communities.
 We have specialized in improving the existing delivery mechanism of the government by providing participatory soft skills.
 CARD has a strong grassroots presence in some distinct regions of Central India, namely; Gond predominant eastern tribal region (MP & CG), agriculturally rich Feudal Malwa region and Bhil predominant western tribal region and Bundelkhand region where we demonstrate by doing Poverty initiatives in areas where there is high incidence of poverty among scheduled castes and backward classes in feudal Malwa region (Ujjain, Shajapur, Agar, Dewas).
 The basaltic mountain chain of Malwa region is more fragile, complex and vulnerable to climatic changes.
-The impacts of ongoing changes in climate is already being experienced by the communities.
+The impacts of ongoing changes in climate are already being experienced by the communities.
 The northern region has vast plains of high lands, which are very fertile.
 But in between there are hills and slopes, which are not suitable for settled, advanced agriculture.
 The Malwa plateau region has rich fertile lands over-used with excessive application of pesticides, chemical fertilizers and wrong agricultural practices (including excessive irrigation).
 The landowner community of Patidars or Patels own these lands.
 The scheduled castes and scheduled tribes generally inhabit the slopes and hills, which are less productive.
-These economically weaker and agriculturally backward communities till their own small and marginal lands, and provide cheap labour to the neighboring landed community.
+These economically weaker and agriculturally backward communities till their own small and marginal lands, and provide cheap labour to the neighbouring landed community.
 The economy of the region is fully based on the rain fed agriculture.
 Our team started with facilitation of empowerment of Community Institutions (SHG/ CIG), Village institutions (Federations and VDCs) of marginalized communities in entrepreneurship development / livelihood promotion through self-help and farm sector development.
 The centre has over the period worked with various partners like; DPIP (World Bank), Rajeev Gandhi Watershed Mission, Department of Science & Technology (GoI), ICRISAT, Department of Agriculture (ATMA), Solidaridad and Hindustan Lever Foundation for sustainable agriculture.
 CARD has also initiated PPCP (CSR) based development model with GAIL, IOCL, ITC, JD-GC and Suzlon.
 Today we promote almost fifteen thousand farmers with sustainable agriculture.
 The NACO program of Link Workers Scheme complements our community awareness effort in Ujjain district.
+Skill India (PMKK) under NSDC is our new banner now.

 The western tribal area is a part of the central west India comprising contiguous districts of Jhabua, Dhar, Barwani, Khargone and Ratlam.
 The area is predominantly tribal and is the home of over 3 million people directly dependent on a rapidly degrading natural resource base for livelihoods.
 The population growth rate is very high and functional literacy rate is very low.
 The primary occupation is agriculture, except for a minority; the production of food crops for subsistence dominates agriculture.
 The area is prone to the incidence of consecutive years of drought.
 The average annual rainfall of about 750 mm is extremely erratic.
 Farmers report a crop failure three years in ten and serious shortfall in 4 to 5 years out of ten.
 The degradation of the environment in this drought prone area has been caused by a combination of factors.
 The denudation of forest cover has led to extensive soil erosion in the generally undulating topography of the area.
 Declining farm productivity increases population pressure on natural resources and accelerates further degradation by inappropriate agriculture practices.
 CARD entered the Bhil tribe dominated Jhabua and Dhar districts of Western MP Region, which is continuously facing the onslaught of desertification with Drought Mitigation experiment on Watershed Management guidelines during 2001-02.
 The World Food Programme and the Rajiv Gandhi Watershed Mission (MP) provided initial support.
 But the long term action was possible with CCF (now Child Fund India), which focuses on child centred integrated community development programme.
 It was strengthened by NABARD badi and SOLIDARIDAD-HUF program support.
 The experiment has within a decade made significant change in the life style of this otherwise most backward and illiterate community.
 Hundreds of children have now passed the most significant barrier in education that is High School and are now ready to take up the challenges of profession.
 The IIT Bombay lead Million Soul (Solar Lamp) rural enterprise has brought a new ray of hope to the Bhil community.
 A small initiative has also begun to provide sustainable livelihood to the leprosy affected households with Sasakawa (SILF) support.